- Employment Articles

 - Initial Optional Practical Training for F-1 Students

-- 17-Month Extension of OPT for F-1 Students
+- STEM OPT Extension for F-1 Students

 - Off-Campus Employment

-- Employment for J-1 Students
+- Employment for J-1 Students and their J-2 Dependents

 - Going Global, An Internet Job and Career Resource